-Route 522 and Route 208, Louisa Co.
+In Design: U.S. 522 and Route 208, Louisa County

 A roundabout has been chosen to improve the safety and efficiency of the intersection.

 Additionally, roundabouts help reduce air pollution and fuel use compared to a signalized intersection due to reduced idling and less acceleration and deceleration.

 SMART SCALE Application (200 KB)